jonase/eq/README.md

 "fine"
 ```

-`[q1 q2 ... qn]` will apply each query in the vector to and collect
+`[q1 q2 ... qn]` will apply each query in the vector and collect the
-  the result in a vector.
-For example `[:foo :bar :baz]` is a query
+  results in an output vector.
+For example `[:foo :bar :baz]` is a
-  with three subqueries which all happen to evaluate to themselves.
+  query with three subqueries which all happen to evaluate to
+  themselves.

 ```edn
 $ cat test.edn | eq '[(get :foo) (get :baz)]'